w3c/wai-website/pages/fundamentals/introduction/video-introduction/index.pl.md

 title: "Film Wprowadzenie do dostępności internetowej i standardów W3C"
 nav_title: "Film Wprowadzenie" # A short title that is used in the navigation
 lang: pl
-last_updated: 2024-03-14   # Keep the date of the English version
+last_updated: 2021-05-04   # Keep the date of the English version

+translation:
+  last_updated: 2024-03-14  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+   # Keep the date of the English version

 translators:
 - name: "Stefan Wajda"